 Whereas a $12.99 per month subscription rewards viewers with regular HD, only $3 more per month unlocks Netflix’s 4K feature.
 Between original shows and visually dazzling movies, the service has plenty to offer.

-Below is a glimpse at some of the best 4K content streaming on Netflix this month of February.
+Below is a glimpse at some of the best 4K content streaming on Netflix.

 If you’re a fan of eerie, futuristic and cautionary tales in science fiction, this is the show for you.
 Created by Charlie Booker, Black Mirror is a truly trippy, unsettling, thrilling series.
 Its fifth season released in June 2019.

 The British original show was initially on Channel 4 across the pond before Netflix bought it and ultimately commissioned three more seasons.
 It hasn’t gotten old yet, and there’s all sorts of Easter eggs and tie-ins across myriad episodes that makes Black Mirror an even richer viewing experience.